Canadian blues: Origins

-Nationally or internationally-prominent artists
+Nationally or internationally prominent artists

 A small number of Canadian blues bands and artists have achieved national or international prominence by touring across Canada, the US, or Europe, and releasing recordings that have received critical or audience acclaim in Canada and abroad.
 The performers below are listed according to the decade during which they first achieved national or international prominence.

 1950s-1970s

-In late 1950s, US-born rockabilly pioneer Ronnie Hawkins (born 1935) came to Canada, where he became a key player in the 1960s rock and blues scene in Toronto.
+In late 1950s, US-born rockabilly pioneer Ronnie Hawkins (1935–2022) came to Canada, where he became a key player in the 1960s rock and blues scene in Toronto.
 4 October 2002 was declared "Ronnie Hawkins Day" by the city of Toronto when Hawkins was inducted into Canada's Walk of Fame, and he was inducted into the Canadian Music Industry Hall of Fame at the Canadian Music Industry Awards in 2004.
 His pioneering contribution to rockabilly has also been recognized by the Rockabilly Hall of Fame.
 His 1984 LP, 'Making It Again', earned him a Juno Award for Country Male Vocalist.

 Richard Newell (1944–2003), who performed under the nickname "King Biscuit Boy", was a vocalist, arranger, songwriter, slide guitarist, and harmonica player.
 He released his first solo recording, "Official Music", in 1970, and it charted on the US Billboard album charts.
 A native of Hamilton, Ontario, he had learned his craft playing in blues rock bands and backing up Ronnie Hawkins, who gave him his nickname.
 In 1980, his release entitled "Mouth of Steel" appeared on the "Red Lightning" record label from England.
 In 1987, his recording "King Biscuit Boy AKA Richard Newell" was nominated for a Juno Award in the Best Roots and Traditional category.

 In the 1970s, the Downchild Blues Band was formed in Toronto by Donnie Walsh.
 The band has released fourteen albums and performed in thousands of venues over three decades of continual cross-Canada touring.
 The Downchild Blues Band still performs regularly.
 Another important Canadian bluesman who became notable during the 1970s was Norman "Dutch" Mason (born February 19, 1938, in Lunenburg, Nova Scotia, died December 23, 2006, in Truro, Nova Scotia).
 Mason was a Canadian singer, guitarist, and pianist who was nicknamed the "Prime Minister of the Blues" in the 1970s for his prominent role in the Canadian blues scene.
 His albums included Dutch Mason Trio at the Candlelight from 1971 (Paragon ALS-263) and Janitor of the Blues from 1977 (Solar SAR-2020).
 In 1991 he released I'm Back (Stony Plain SPCD-1169).
 He was inducted into the Canadian Jazz and Blues Hall of Fame, and in 2005, he became a Member of the Order of Canada.
 That same year, son Garrett Mason won a Juno Award for Best Blues album.